History of Deportivo de A Coruña: 2005/2006: Caparrós and the 'Transition Year'

 The season existed of small episodes of positive and negative results.
 After the next four Liga matches there would be some renewed optimism, although the team performance kept being unconvincing.
-Getafe had the best of their home match against Deportivo, but the Galicians left their stadium with three points (1-2).
-Against relegation-troubled Málaga at home, the team were down until Víctor Sánchez scored two goals out of free-kicks (2-1).
+Getafe had the best of their home match against Deportivo, but the Galicians left their stadium with three points (1–2).
+Against relegation-troubled Málaga at home, the team were down until Víctor Sánchez scored two goals out of free-kicks (2–1).
 After these two hard-fought wins, Deportivo were back in the race for European football at sixth spot.
 At the Bernabéu it's no shame for a team as Deportivo to lose, but the Galicians were disastrous and left the pitch with a hopeless 4–0 final score; the biggest loss at the Bernabéu since Depor's return to the elite.
-However, Deportivo kept bouncing way and back and secured their second consecutive home win against Racing de Santander (2-0).
+However, Deportivo kept bouncing way and back and secured their second consecutive home win against Racing de Santander (2–0).
 The team was still knocking on the door of European football and kept all options intact.

-It wasn't to be though.
+It was not to be though.
 First, news reports appeared about Caparrós having arguments with club president Lendoiro with the coach threatening to leave in June.
 Caparrós was still unhappy that when the season started he still had to work with an overcrowded squad, leaving not much space for youngsters in this season.
-Also, the fact that he didn't was consulted on Scaloni's loan move had hurt the coach.
+Also, the fact that he did not was consulted on Scaloni's loan move had hurt the coach.
 More important, it looked likely that Molina and Víctor Sánchez were going to leave Deportivo within three months (both were out of contract) because of their high salaries.
 The same was said about Duscher (only one year of contract left) and Jorge Andrade.
-Also, Caparrós wasn't completely happy with the way daily business was run at Depor's training centre at Abegondo concerning the youth teams.
+Also, Caparrós was not completely happy with the way daily business was run at Depor's training centre at Abegondo concerning the youth teams.
 Finally, Caparrós had been expecting creative winger Mark González of Liverpool but in the end this deal collapsed because of minimal financial differences.
 Now, with Deportivo being unimpressive and troubled in the Liga, the bubble started to burst.
 It led to a press conference where the full board of Deportivo responded to the situation.
 After it winger Víctor Sánchez gave his version of his possible contract renewal and blamed the club.